sillsdev/FwSupportTools/vagrant/development/fwdev-w1604/basebox.md

   For fwtest, set "When there are security updates" to "Display immediately" to prevent the fwtest machine from starting downloads immediately upon boot, which gets in the way of the machine being used to immediately install software to test.

-* Prepare for re-generating ssh host keys by appending this line to `/etc/rc.local`.
-If /etc/rc.local doesn't exist yet, then prepend `#!/bin/bash` and chmod +x it.
+* Prepare for ssh host keys to be re-generated uniquely by users.
+(The following script is not indented in markdown to fix problems when pasting from this .md file.)

+sudo tee /root/regenerate-ssh-host-keys >/dev/null << END
+#!/bin/bash
+# Regenerate ssh host keys if not present
 test -f /etc/ssh/ssh_host_rsa_key || dpkg-reconfigure openssh-server
+END
+sudo chmod +x /root/regenerate-ssh-host-keys

+sudo tee /etc/systemd/system/regenerate-ssh-host-keys.service >/dev/null << END
+[Unit]
+Description=regenerate-ssh-host-keys

+[Service]
+ExecStart=/root/regenerate-ssh-host-keys

+[Install]
+WantedBy=multi-user.target
+END
+sudo systemctl enable regenerate-ssh-host-keys

 * For fwdev, create `~/Desktop/dev-machine-instructions.txt` saying:

 	Linux FieldWorks Development Machine

+    INTRODUCTION

 	This machine has FieldWorks and related repositories already cloned, in ~/fwrepo and ~/projects .
 Launchers for IDEs and other tools are available in the development-tools folder on the desktop.
-FieldWorks is pre-compiled and should run if you launch Monodevelop, open RunFieldWorks, and run.
-On the Outdated Build dialog, click Execute.
+FieldWorks is pre-compiled and should run if you launch Visual Studio Code, open ~/fwrepo/fw/fw.code-workspace, and click Debug - Start Debugging.

 	Your ssh private key, to commit to gerrit, should have been copied to ~/.ssh/id_rsa .

-	Next steps:
+	NEXT STEPS

 	Set your git author name, git email address, and gerrit username by doing the following:

-	In the following four lines, replacing YOUR_GERRIT_USERNAME, YOUR_GIT_AUTHOR_NAME, and YOUR_GIT_EMAIL_ADDRESS with your gerrit username, git author name, and git email address.
-(Leave GERRIT_USER_PLACEHOLDER alone.)
+	In the following four lines, right here in this file replace YOUR_GERRIT_USERNAME, YOUR_GIT_AUTHOR_NAME, and YOUR_GIT_EMAIL_ADDRESS with your gerrit username, git author name, and git email address.
 Then paste the lines into a terminal.
+Leave GERRIT_USER_PLACEHOLDER alone; don't replace it with anything.

 	    git config --global fwinit.gerrituser YOUR_GERRIT_USERNAME
 	    git config --global user.name YOUR_GIT_AUTHOR_NAME
 	    git config --global user.email YOUR_GIT_EMAIL_ADDRESS
 	    cd ~/fwrepo && find -path '.*\.git/config' | xargs perl -pi -e "s/GERRIT_USER_PLACEHOLDER/$(git config --get fwinit.gerrituser)/"

-	Note that to compile FieldWorks, in MonoDevelop click the Tools menu and then click one of "fw build remakefw" or "fw build recent". fw build recent will build projects whose files have changed within the last 30 minutes, allowing you to make a change to a code file and press ALT-T-T to quickly build your change.
+	An old NuGet.exe might be in the way.
+You can remove it before building FieldWorks if you are aware that it will cause a problem:

+	    rm ~/fwrepo/fw/Build/NuGet.exe

 	All git repositories were cloned with shallow history, to not take up as much space.
 If you want to search back in history in one of your git repositories, you can first deepen the history by running:

 		git fetch --unshallow

+    MONODEVELOP

+    MonoDevelop 5 would debug FieldWorks 9, but that's no longer easily installable.
+    MonoDevelop 7 is installed in this vagrant, but it is not able to open some FW project files.
+    For now you can use Visual Studio Code until we fix FW for MonoDevelop 7.

+    Open fwrepo/fw/RunFieldWorks.csproj in MonoDevelop to debug FieldWorks, and in Preferences set the .NET Runtimes default runtime to the latest mono in /opt .

+    To debug FW, launch Monodevelop, click File - Open, open ~/fwrepo/fw/RunFieldWorks.csproj, and click Run - Start Debugging.
+On the Outdated Build dialog, click Execute.
+The next time you load RunFieldWorks in Monodevelop, it may complain about MSBuild, but it seems to work to just add RunFieldworks.csproj to the solution again, and then you can run.

+    To compile FieldWorks, in MonoDevelop click the Tools menu and then click one of "fw build remakefw" or "fw build recent". fw build recent will build projects whose files have changed within the last 30 minutes, allowing you to make a change to a code file and press ALT-T-T to quickly build your change.

     Note that if you switch between FW 9 and FW 8, you will need to switch the default .NET runtime between mono 4 and mono 3 in MonoDevelop, Edit, Preferences, Projects, .NET Runtimes.

-	Packaging: (Not yet fully working.)
+	PACKAGING

+	(Note: This feature is only partially tested.)

     To use this machine to build packages, first run

-	    cd ~/pbuilder && DISTRIBUTIONS="bionic xenial trusty" ./setup.sh
+	    cd ~/pbuilder && DISTRIBUTIONS="bionic xenial" ./setup.sh

 	You can then build a package managed by build-packages by running a command such as